layerai-archive/sdk/CONTRIBUTING.md

   - [poetry](https://python-poetry.org/)
   - [make](https://www.gnu.org/software/make/manual/make.html)

-Then, run `pyenv install` in the root of this repo to ensure you have the preferred Python version installed.
+Then, run `pyenv install $(cat .python-version)` in the root of this repo to ensure you have the preferred Python version installed.

 ### Running in development